discordnova/Nova/docs/docs/intro.md

 ### How did we solve this ?

-Nova separates the gateway into multiple smaller components corresponding to multiple discord apis
+Nova separates the gateway into multiple smaller components corresponding to each discord apis